Covid-19 coronavirus: 50,000 businesses apply for Govt loans; spending down 11 per cent - Finance Minister Grant Robertson

 • Premium - Steve Braunias: The secret diary of Grant Robertson

-Just over a week ago Robertson revealed his Government's Covid-19 crisis Budget and a $50 billion spend up to try to help New Zealand's economy recover.
+Just over a week ago Robertson revealed his Government's Covid-19 crisis Budget and a $50b spend up to try to help New Zealand's economy recover.

 A key question for Robertson is how the country will pay for the increased spending.